-- evaluating the independent valuer's competence, capabilities and objectivity; - assessing the valuation methodology used by management and the independent valuer; - reviewing and challenging the reasonableness of key assumptions and critical judgement areas which underpin the fair value estimation; - engaging an auditors' expert to assist us to assess the appropriateness of the valuation methodology and the reasonableness of the inputs, assumptions and estimations used by management and the independent valuer which underpin the fair value estimation; and - checking the accuracy and the relevance of the input data used.
+- evaluating the independent valuer's competence, capabilities and objectivity; - assessing the valuation methodology used by management and the independent valuer; - reviewing and challenging the reasonableness of key assumptions and critical judgement areas which underpin the fair value estimation: - engaging an auditors' expert to assist us to assess the appropriateness of the valuation methodology and the reasonableness of the inputs, assumptions and estimations used by management and the independent valuer which underpin the fair value estimation; and - checking the accuracy and the relevance of the input data used.

-We found that the management conclusion to be consistent with the available information.
+We found that the management conclusion to be supportable by available evidence.